Schr\"odinger-Navier-Stokes equation for capillary fluids: Conclusions and perspectives

 \section{Conclusions and perspectives}

 We have shown that the Schr\"odinger-Navier-Stokes equation with generic parameters $\kappa$ and $\gamma$ provides a genuine variational formulation of capillary fluid dynamics.
-The action functional Eq.~(\ref{eq:action}) naturally decomposes into a conservative part --- containing the Korteweg capillary stress with capillary coefficient $\epsilon = (1-\kappa)D^2/4$ --- and a dissipative part given by the Rayleigh function Eq.~(\ref{eq:rayleigh}), with the standard form of viscous dissipation.
+The action functional Eq.~(\ref{eq:action}) naturally decomposes into a conservative part -- containing the Korteweg capillary stress with capillary coefficient $\epsilon = (1-\kappa)D^2/4$ -- and a dissipative part given by Eq.~(\ref{eq:rayleigh}).
 The parameter $\kappa$ thus acquires a precise physical meaning: it measures the degree of capillarity of the fluid, interpolating between the Gross-Pitaevskii equation ($\kappa = 0$, maximum capillary effects) and the classical Navier-Stokes equations ($\kappa = 1$, no capillary effects).
 The dispersion relation Eq.~(\ref{eq:solution}) shows that $\kappa$ and $\gamma$ play complementary roles: $(1-\kappa)$ controls capillary stiffness, while $\gamma$ controls viscous damping, with the Bogoliubov dispersion relation recovered in the quantum limit and viscously damped phonons in the classical limit.
 Finally, the dimensional reduction to an effective one-dimensional equation for capillary tubes opens a natural avenue for applications to confined microfluidic geometries.